 TIP: These marshmallows are great for just EATING!
-Dip in melted chocolate then roll in crushed peppermint, crushed nuts, crumbled pretzels, coconut... so many ideas!!
-I always like to recommend Wilton's Chocolate Fountain, and they always have great prices here.
-A chocolate fountain is a great tool to have in your kitchen because you can pull it out for any occasion, and it makes for a great centerpiece and dessert at the same time- one of my favorite things to do.
+Dip in melted chocolate then roll in crushed peppermint, crushed nuts, crumbled pretzels, or coconut.
+There are so many ideas!!
+I always like to recommend Wilton's Chocolate Fountain here on Amazon.
+A chocolate fountain is a great tool to have in your kitchen because you can pull it out for any occasion, and it makes for a great centerpiece and dessert at the same time which is one of my favorite things to do.
 Paired with fresh fruit, pretzels, and homemade marshmallows, you will love this tool.

 This recipe is great for winter hot chocolate or hot cocoa, or summer s'more making.
-It is a messy but fun, and oh-so-worth it recipe you will keep close to your heart!
+It is a messy but fun, and an oh so worth it recipe you will keep close to your heart!

 Leave a comment